neechbear/vpenis/README.md

   Details of the latest version can be found on the official GitHub page project page under https://github.com/neechbear/vpenis.

-  The official project homepage is http://vpenis.sh.
+  The official project homepage is http://vpenis.sh and http://vpenis.pl.

 ## Installation